Tuition Deposit and Payment

 Late payment charge

 A late payment charge will be assessed on past-due accounts.
-The interest rate charged will be reviewed annually by Financial Services.

 Failure to pay tuition and other assessed fees may result in students being discontinued from class and will result in the placement of a financial hold on the student account, meaning: